-When is the last time you went bowling?
+When was the last time you went bowling?
 This classic family-friendly pastime can often be overlooked when thinking of things to do, but don't rule it out!

 Bowling is one of the oldest sports in existence.
 This fun and competitive game offers health benefits with muscle toning and strengthening, and it can be a great stress relief.
 It's also a very social game, with participants sharing great conversation in between strikes.
 And did we mention it tends to be one of the least expensive sports to engage in?

 Broadway Lanes in Fort Edward prides itself on being a family bowling center, and they feature 26 bowling lanes.
 The Bickford family, who owns Broadway Lanes, also runs Slate Valley Lanes in Granville.
 Give one of these family-owned, family-friendly bowling centers a try the next time you're looking for a fun outing.